 You can make changes to your lifestyle to prevent high cholesterol or reduce your risk of developing hyperlipidemia:

-- Eat a diet low in saturated and trans fats.
+- Eat a diet lower in saturated and trans fats.

-- Stop eating red meat and processed meats like bacon, sausage, and cold cuts.
+- Limit red meat and processed meats like bacon, sausage, and cold cuts.

 - Eat lots of healthy fats, like avocado, almonds, and olive oil.

 You may want to try a heart healthy eating plan like the Mediterranean diet, which includes a lot of the nutritious foods mentioned above.

 People with untreated hyperlipidemia have double the risk of developing coronary heart disease as those with normal-range cholesterol levels.
 Coronary heart disease can lead to heart attack, stroke, or other serious problems.

 Hyperlipidemia is very treatable, however, and complications can often be avoided.

 You may be able to prevent complications and manage hyperlipidemia by making lifestyle choices, like:

 - not smoking

 If lifestyle choices are not sufficient, you can talk with your doctor about adding medications such as statins to help bring your cholesterol and triglycerides down to healthy levels.